-Some of the earlier softwares for disk imaging, supports only to replicate the entire hard disk, lately, and the softwares support to replicate either the entire hard disk or individual partitions.
-There are several disk imaging applications available in the market.
-The best among all is Remo hard drive imaging software.
-Drive Image XML, Acronis True Image Home 2012, Symantec ghost etc., are some other names in the category.
+Some earlier disk imaging software only supported replicating the entire hard disk.
+However, modern software often supports replicating either the entire hard disk or individual partitions.
+There are several disk imaging applications available in the market, with Remo Hard Drive Imaging software being one of the top choices.
+Other notable options include Drive Image XML, Acronis True Image Home 2012, and Symantec Ghost.

 Why Choose Remo?